 - Avoid shearing.
 This will create growth inconsistent with the flowing, drooping branches.

 - Use clean cuts back to lateral branches or buds.

 - Disinfect your tools after each tree to prevent the spread of disease.

 Our #1 Tip for Pruning Japanese maples: Call Us.
 It takes years of experience to learn how to do a good job trimming a Japanese maple.
 Extensive training in proper techniques is necessary.
 In addition to pruning skills, there are other key variables to consider, such as having the proper tools and avoiding the spread of disease and pathogens.
 Finally, it takes a fair amount of time to do the job right.
 Call our Portland arborists, your best tree service solution in Oregon, today for the health of your Japanese maples.

-If you have questions about your Japanese maple, please contact us by phone at 503-479-5921 or fill out our online contact form and we’ll get back to you.
+If you have questions about your Japanese maple, please contact the tree experts near you at Urban Forest Pro by phone at 503-479-5921 or fill out our online contact form and we’ll get back to you.